SalchiPapa/freespeech-vr/README.md

 FreeSpeech is a free and open-source (FOSS), cross-platform desktop application front-end for PocketSphinx dictation, voice transcription, and realtime speech recognition.
 FreeSpeech enables speaker-independent voice recognition with dynamic language learning capability using the PocketSphinx speech recognition engine.
 Get FreeSpeech via git from Github (https://github.com/themanyone/freespeech-vr).

+Author: Henry Kroll III http://thenerdshow.com

-In addition to dictation, FreeSpeech now provides voice commands and keyboard emulation, so users can dictate into other apps, remote terminals, and virtual machines.
+In addition to dictation,
+FreeSpeech now provides voice commands and keyboard emulation, so users can dictate into other apps, remote terminals, and virtual machines.

 ## Installation